November 21, 2025

 Yes — but only through the legal process.
 Your landlord cannot evict you without ending your tenancy first.
 This always begins with:

-• A written eviction notice;
+• A written notice to quit;

 • Delivered according to state-specific rules;